 In audio obtained by Phoenix New Times, Stringer can be heard saying African-Americans "don't blend in," calling non-native English speaking students a "burden," and remarking that Somali-Americans, comparing them with Polish-Americans, don't look like "every other kid."

-Stringer, who represents Prescott, made national headlines in June after he was heard in a viral video saying "there aren't enough white kids to go around" in Arizona public schools.
+heard in a viral video saying "there aren't enough white kids to go around" in Arizona public schools.
 Governor Doug Ducey and Arizona Republican chair Jonathan Lines both called for Stringer's resignation after New Times reported on his comments.

 Stringer was re-elected earlier this month.
 He did not respond to requests to comment.